Luidiblu/flaskcli3000/README.md

     </a>
 </p>

 Ever get an idea and it seems like a good idea in the moment, but eventually, you come to realize that it's a bad idea...
 But you've already sunk so much time into it that you have to follow through?
-Welcome to the flaskcli3000 (rhetorical)
+Welcome to the flaskcli3000

 Are you tired of your alcoholism being boring and manageable and shit?
-Well boy have I got the product for youuuuuu (rhetorical)
+Well boy have I got the product for youuuuuu

-Diego, I hear you ask, how do I use this garbage? (not rhetorical)
+Diego, I hear you ask, how do I use this garbage?

 Well nosy little shit, just follow the steps:
 *reeeeeeeeeeeeeeeeeeeeeeeeeee*